francisuloko/telegram-bot/README.md

 To create your own telegram bot based on the same logic

-1. Lauch Telegram and Talk to the BotFather (@BotFather)
+1. Launch Telegram and Talk to the BotFather (@BotFather)

 <img src="./botfather.png" alt="BotFather" widht="400" height="400">

 2. Enter /help to see a list of commands
-3. Click /newbot command and choose your bot name and username (It must be unique)
+3. Click /newbot command and enter bot name and username
-4. Copy your Token (or use /token or generate)
+4. Copy your Token (or use `/token` or generate)
 5. Open terminal or command line
 6. Run the following commands
  - $ `git clone https://github.com/francisuloko/telegram-bot.git`
  - $ `cd telegram-bot/`
-7. Open `./lib/bot.rb` and create a `TOKEN` variable (KEEP IT SECRET)
+7. Open `./lib/bot.rb` and create your `TOKEN` variable (KEEP IT SECRET) (Or create the variable in config/token.rb)
 8. Run the following command to start your bot
  - $ `ruby ./bin/main.rb`
 9. Lauch Telegram and search for @your_bot
 10. Jump to `How to use Paddy` section is this README.

 ## Testing with Rspec

-Run `rspec`
+From project directory, run the following command `bundle exec rspec` or `rspec`

 ## Authors